• Mental Health

 Despite being private, the intensity of ITs can lead people to feel that others can read their minds, only leading to additional complications in their ability to interact with others.
 A key component of ITs is that the more someone tries not to have them, the more they will increase.

 When people consider ITs, they may confuse them with ruminating thoughts that lack the intrusive nature of ITs.
 Rumination includes a continuous mental effort to go over worries, trying to figure something out, or becoming fixated on mistakes that have been made.
-They are typically negative but not considered intrusive, as the person has control over stopping them.
+They are typically negative but not considered intrusive, as the person has control over stopping ruminating thoughts.

 Are Intrusive Thoughts Normal?